 We have been granted an exclusive worldwide license from Brookhaven Science Associates, as operator of Brookhaven National Laboratory under contract from the U.S. Department of Energy ("Brookhaven"), to nine U.S. patents and four U.S. patent applications relating to the use of vigabatrin for a range of indications, including the treatment of a wide variety of substance addictions.
 The nine issued patents expire between 2018 and 2021.
-Additionally, we have received approval from the European Union ("EU") with respect to one of our principal patents, which will allow us to seek registration for this patent in eighteen EU member states.
+Additionally, we have received approval from the European Union ("EU") with respect to one of our principal patents, which has allowed us to seek registration for this patent in eighteen EU member states.

-In December 2004, the U.S. Food & Drug Administration ("FDA") accepted our Investigational New Drug application, or IND, for CPP-109 for the treatment of cocaine addiction.
+In December 2004, the FDA accepted our Investigational New Drug application, or IND, for CPP-109 for the treatment of cocaine addiction.
 In addition, we have been granted "Fast Track" status by the FDA for CPP-109.
-Fast Track status means, among other things, that the FDA recognizes cocaine addiction as an unmet medical need for which no pharmacological products are currently approved for marketing, and consequently the FDA may initiate reviews of sections of the NDA before the application is completed in order to expedite review of the NDA.
+The purpose of a Fast Track designation is to authorize the FDA to take actions to facilitate the development and expedite the review of an application for such product.
+Fast Track status means, among other things, that the FDA recognizes cocaine addiction as a serious or life threatening condition for which there exists an unmet medical need, and consequently the FDA may initiate reviews of sections of the NDA before the application is completed in order to expedite review of the NDA.
 However, the receipt of Fast Track status does not mean that the regulatory requirements necessary to obtain an approval are any less stringent.
-Further, Fast Track status may be withdrawn at any time and does not guarantee that we will qualify for, or be able to take advantage of, priority review procedures following submission of an NDA.
+Further, Fast Track status may be withdrawn at any time and does not guarantee that we will qualify for, or be able to take advantage of, rolling review procedures following submission of an NDA.
 Notwithstanding, and although there can be no assurance, we believe that our receipt of Fast Track status for CPP-109 may accelerate the regulatory approval process.